Self-assembly of Microcapsules via Colloidal Bond Hybridization and Anisotropy

-These structural rearrangements can be observed by measuring the apparent hydrodynamic diameter, $d_\text{DLS}$, using dynamic light scattering.
-For spheres with a transmission electron microscopy diameter $d_\text{TEM}=0.530\pm$\SI{0.014}{\micro m}, $d_\text{DLS}$ equals $\SI{0.79}{\micro m}$ at pH 10, but decreases to \SI{0.57}{\micro m} at pH 3 \exfig{DLS}.
-For either higher salt concentrations, or for particles without acrylic acid, however, the size remains almost constant with pH \exfig{DLS}.
-We conclude that at high pH, electrostatic repulsion between acrylic acid groups triggers the pAA brush to expand $\mathcal{O}(0.1)\,\si{\micro m}$ into the solution.

-In water without added salt, the attractive, deformable spheres self-assemble into planar sheets\fig[c-d]{Sheets}.
-In the sheets, particles are hexagonally ordered in a monolayer that moves freely in the solution\suppv{1}.

-We hypothesize that a colloidal equivalent of bond hybridization drives the formation of planar structures.
-The polymer brush contains hydrophobic styrene moieties as well as hydrophilic acrylic acid groups.
-Hydrophobic attraction promotes compact structures, while excluded volume effects of the hydrophilic parts favor free particles.
-To accommodate both effects, the polymer brush rearranges upon binding.
-Hydrophobic and hydrophilic parts of the brush segregate, and planar sheets are formed\fig[e]{Sheets}.
-After segregation, styrene-rich parts interact in plane, while acrylic acid-rich parts expand out of plane. \linelabel{beg:bates} This segregation is similar to phase segregation in self-assembly of block copolymers\cite{bates1991polymerPolymerPhaseBehavior,bates2012multiBlockPolymers}.
-In our system, however, copolymers are anchored to the surface of colloidal particles.
-Consequently, molecular segregation of the polymers induces directional interactions on the colloid level.\linelabel{end:bates}
+Mutually attractive, isotropic, deformable particles self-assemble into planar monolayers in water (Fig. \ref{fgr:Isotropic}c--d).
+The monolayer sheets are hexagonally ordered, and move freely in the solution (Supplementary Video 1).
+We hypothesize that a colloidal equivalent of bond hybridization drives the formation of monolayers.
+The polymer brush contains hydrophobic styrene groups as well as hydrophilic acrylic acid groups (Fig. \ref{fgr:Isotropic}e yellow and blue).
+Attraction between the hydrophobic groups promotes compact structures, while excluded volume effects of the hydrophilic parts favour unbound particles.
+To accommodate both effects, the polymer brush rearranges upon binding: hydrophobic parts interact in-plane, while hydrophilic parts expand out-of-plane.
+Consequently, directional interactions are induced and planar monolayers are formed (Fig. \ref{fgr:Isotropic}e).

-\linelabel{beg:sheetAkcora} These observations are in line with experiments and simulations for polymer-grafted nanoparticles\cite{akcora2009anisotropicSAPolymerNP,luiken2013anisotropicPolymerNP,nikolic2009amphiphilicNPVesicles,asai2015polymerGraftedNPpatchyParticles}.
-Here, however, directional interactions are induced for particles that are two orders of magnitude larger than in previous work.
-Furthermore, we can visualize these relatively large particles using optical microscopy without cryofixation or drying. \linelabel{end:sheetAkcora} Finally, we note that DNA coated colloids can also form crystalline monolayers\cite{geerts2010flyingCarpets}, but for these particles, a functionalized surface induces directional interactions.
+This segregation process is similar to phase segregation in self-assembly of block copolymers\cite{bates1991polymerPolymerPhaseBehavior}.
+In our system, however, copolymers are anchored to the surface of \textmu m-sized particles.
+Consequently, molecular segregation of the polymers induces directional interactions on the colloidal length scale.
+Our observations are also in line with results for polymer-grafted nanoparticles that are mutually attractive, isotropic and deformable\cite{akcora2009anisotropicSAPolymerNP,nikolic2009amphiphilicNPVesicles,luiken2013anisotropicPolymerNP,asai2015polymerGraftedNPpatchyParticles}.
+In our system, however, directional interactions are induced for particles that are two orders of magnitude larger than in previous work.
+Finally, DNA coated colloids can also form crystalline monolayers\cite{geerts2010flyingCarpets}, but for these particles, a functionalized surface induces directional interactions.